-Click the hyperlinks to view the information:
+Click the hyperlinks to view the websites and videos:

 FTI Learning Management System (LMS)

 The Finishing Trades Institute (FTI) Learning Management System (LMS) website is an online learning portal designed in partnership with the K-Learning Group (a Kelly Company), a leading provider of online training systems for unions and associations.
 The FTI LMS is a secure web-based software program for the administration, documentation, tracking, and reporting of training programs, classroom and online events, e-learning programs, and training content.
 It is an accessible way of providing apprenticeship training course materials to FTI LMS users.

 Click the image above to view an online catalog.